tanishbhandari11t/Interactive-Map/README.md

 This is a fully interactive world map built using HTML, CSS, and JavaScript.
 The application provides an engaging way to explore geographical data by allowing users to interact with an SVG-based world map.
 Users can hover over countries to see their names in a tooltip, click on countries to view detailed information in a side panel, and use zoom controls to navigate the map at different scales.

+## 🎯 Problem Statement

+Geographic data is often presented in static formats or complex tables, making it difficult for users to engage with and understand spatial relationships.
+This project solves the need for an intuitive, interactive way to visualize and explore country-level data without the bloat of heavy frameworks.
+The application addresses the challenge of making geographical information accessible and engaging through a lightweight, responsive interface that works seamlessly across different devices and browsers.

 ## ✨ Features

 ### Core Functionality